Facebook Instagram Pinterest

 Swakopmund

 Firstly, let's talk location.
-Swakopmund sits right in between the vast Namib Desert and the chilly Atlantic Ocean.
-It's like the city can't make up its mind on whether it wants to be a beach town or a desert oasis.
-But that's precisely what makes it so unique, because it’s both.
+Swakopmund sits right in between the vast sand dunes of the Namib Desert and the chilly Atlantic Ocean.
+But that's precisely what makes it so unique: it’s a beach town AND desert oasis.
+You can’t say that about that many places, and a key part of its spectacular landscape.

 Check out these Swakopmund hotels: Driftwood Guesthouse, The Stiltz